rpp2205-fec-network/FEC/README.md

 <ul>
 <li>Install dependencies: npm install
 <br/>
-<li>Create a file 'config' and then create a file 'config.js'under the src file.
+<li>Create a folder 'config' and then create a file 'config.js'under the src folder.
 Add the following into the file, with your personal Github token:
 <br/>
 <blockquote>var API_KEY = 'INSERT YOUR GITHUB TOKEN HERE'